This article was previously published and has been updated by the Migraine Strong team.

-When I was trying to get rid of rebound headaches 3 years ago I did not know about all the natural tools available that could have helped.
-Through the years, I have learned about so many alternatives that can help to make us more comfortable if medication is not an option.
+When I was trying to get rid of rebound headaches over 4 years ago, I did not know about all the natural tools available that could have helped.
+Through the years, I have learned about so many rebound headache home remedies that can help get you through if your go to medication is not an option.

 - Migraine Roller balls – essential oils help relieve symptoms like neck tension, nausea and head pain.
-Our favorite are Migrasoothe, Forces of Nature Migraine (you can get 15% with code NATUREMS19), Migraine Stick and straight peppermint oil.
+Our favorite are Migrasoothe, Forces of Nature Migraine (get 20% with code NATUREMS19), Migraine Stick and straight peppermint oil.

 - Allay Lamp – this is yet another tool that we can add to our toolbox to fight migraine attacks.
 It can help to alleviate light sensitivity, pain and nausea associated with migraine.
-You can use this link to receive $25 off the purchase price.
-(If that link doesn’t work, try this code FRIEND-K7GVTVX.)
+You can use this link to receive 10% off the purchase price.
+More information is available in our review.

 - Neck Wrap – this Huggaroo neck wrap can serve as a microwavable heating pad or a cold compress.